 If you’re into rock climbing, you’ll find a great concentration of climbs here, most notably Cascadian Rock, and others with inviting names like Terror, Torment, and Fury.
 The good news is that you won’t be sharing the rocks with many other people.
 Despite being the closest seldom-visited park to a major city, North Cascades somehow still gets forgotten.
 All the better for you, getting all the beauty of the Pacific Northwest minus the ever-growing population.

-Getting to Isle Royal can be a little like living out Wreck of the Edmund Fitzgerald, as the icy waters of Lake Superior often make for a cold and tumbling ride.
+Getting to Isle Royale National Park can be a little like living out Wreck of the Edmund Fitzgerald, as the icy waters of Lake Superior often make for a cold and tumbling ride.
 Of course, this park off Michigan’s Upper Peninsula is closed during the coldest months of the year, so your odds of getting caught in an ice storm are minimal.
-Still, the trip to this isolated patch of Michigan wilderness won’t be easy, with three hour boat rides leaving from towns four hours NORTH of Green Bay.
+Still, the trip to this isolated patch of Michigan wilderness won’t be easy, with three-hour boat rides leaving from towns four hours north of Green Bay.